Author Guidelines

 All figures must be cited in the text and numbered in order.
 All figures must be accompanied by a title and an explanatory caption that must appear at the end of the manuscript.

-Photographs or complementary examinations of patients must prevent their identification and must be accompanied by the authorization for their publication issued by the patient or their legal guardian.
+Photographs or complementary examinations of patients must prevent their identification and be accompanied by the authorization for publication issued by the patient or their legal guardian.

-If a figure has been previously published, the original source must be identified and included in the reference list.
-To comply with copyright regulations, the reproduction of photos, figures or graphics from other publications must have prior permission from the copyright holders, author/publisher.
+The source must be identified and included in the reference list if a figure has been previously published.
+To comply with copyright regulations, the reproduction of photos, figures, or graphics from other publications must have prior permission from the copyright holders and the author/publisher.
 The signed authorization must be submitted in the submission process.
 Permission is required regardless of ownership, except for public documents.

 1.5 Supplementary material (attachments)

-In certain cases, very large materials or attachments may be placed on the Journal's website for consultation, being referred to as supplementary materials (these documents should have no reference to the author's identity in order to avoid their identification during the review process).
+In certain cases, very large materials or attachments may be placed on the Journal's website for consultation, referred to as supplementary materials (these documents should not reference the author's identity to avoid their identification during the review process).

 2. MANUSCRIPT CATEGORIES AND REQUIREMENTS